 Let the Sun Set on Late-Night Snacking

 For most of us, having a snack at night is an essential part of winding down before bedtime.
 A whopping 91% of Americans munch during the after-dinner hours [10].
 But those snacky cravings are more of a habit than actual hunger—and a bad one at that.
 Taking control of late-night snacking may be the key to better sleep, weight loss, higher energy levels and more.
-It’s not easy to keep the ice cream at bay while binging Netflix, but by making healthy choices and listening to your body, you can manage your late-night snacking and improve your overall health and well-being.
+It’s not easy to keep the ice cream at bay while binging Netflix, but by making healthy choices and listening to your body, curbing nighttime cravings and improving your overall health and well-being can be a piece of cake!

 FAQ